-Dr. Kurttila is also welcome to submit his findings to an engineering journal, but on the basis of the errors seen above, we would discourage him from doing so - it will not be accepted without major revisions.
+Dr. Kurttila is also welcome to submit his findings to an engineering journal, but on the basis of the errors described above, the author would discourage him from doing so - it will not be accepted without major revisions.

 Two More Unique Features of This Collapse